 The Affordable Care Act

-The primary purpose of the Affordable Care Act (ACA) is to increase the number of Americans who have access to affordable health insurance.
-The ACA connects you to insurance options in your area through the health care “marketplace.”
-You can sign up for insurance at HealthCare.gov or a state health insurance marketplace to see which plans you qualify for.
+The primary purpose of the Affordable Care Act (ACA) is to increase the number of Americans who have access to affordable health insurance by connecting to insurance options through the health care “marketplace.”
+You can sign up for insurance at HealthCare.gov.

 As part of the ACA:

 - Medicaid was expanded in many (but not all) states to provide eligibility to the nation’s poorest citizens.